skeleton jester

 "There is enough of that witchcraft foolishness elsewhere in Europe.
 We do not need it here in England."

-"Well, my dearest one, let us retire to our bedchamber.
-The festivities scheduled for the next fortnight are sure to tire us both, and in your condition, you must get your rest."
+"Very well, my dearest one, let us retire to our bedchamber.
+The revels scheduled for the next fortnight are sure to tire us both, and in your condition, you must get your rest."

 * * *

-As Lady Josephina had predicted, many of Lord Percy's guests began arriving in the early morning.
-Over the next several hours, knights, their ladies and attending squires as well as bishops and abbots from near and far descended upon Gatesbridge Manor.
-When the sun went down and the servants lit the candles in the early evening, the doors to the great hall were thrown open.
+As Lady Josephina had predicted, many of Lord Percy's guests began arriving early in the morning.
+Over the next several hours, neighboring noblemen, knights, their ladies and attending squires, as well as bishops and abbots from near and far, descended upon Gatesbridge Manor.
+When the sun went down and the manor's servants lit the candles in the darkening evening, the doors to the great banquet hall were opened wide.

-The banquet hall of Gatesbridge rivaled those in the finest palaces in England and the continent.
+The hall of Gatesbridge rivaled those in the finest castles and palaces in England and on the continent.
 Exquisite tapestries hung on the walls, and heraldic banners proudly displayed the Percy coat of arms from the rafters.
 Fine linens covered not only the high table but also the trestle tables.
-Hundreds of beeswax candles—tallow would never do for such a grand occasion—illuminated the room.
+Hundreds of beeswax candles-tallow would never do for such a magnificent gathering-illuminated the room.
 No expense, it seemed, had been spared in the hall's décor.

-The first night's feast was magnificent, indeed, befitting King Edward himself.
-Lord and Lady Percy, dressed in their finest attire, were seated at the place of honor at the high table.
+The first night's feast was a memorable one, indeed, befitting King Edward himself.
+Lord and Lady Percy, dressed in their finest attire and bedecked in priceless jewels, were seated at the place of honor at the high table.
 Two swans, a great epicurean delicacy in the fourteenth century, were laid out on silver platters before them.
-A small army of serving boys brought in meats, fish, bread and drinks of all kinds.
+Throughout the evening, a small army of serving boys brought in roasted meats, fried fish, freshly baked bread, tarts, pastries and drinks of all kinds.

-While the celebrants ate and drank, minstrels provided musical entertainment with trumpets, drums and fifes; jongleurs sang bawdy ballads and boisterous songs of heroism and combat; and bards delighted the lord's guests with poems and stories.
+While the celebrants satisfied their appetites and quenched their thirsts, minstrels provided musical entertainment with trumpets, drums and fifes; jongleurs sang bawdy ballads and boisterous songs of heroism and combat; and bards delighted the lord's guests with poems and stories.
 Finally, when everyone had eaten their fill, the tables were cleared.
-Some of the diners retired, but most chose to dance, share the latest talk of war with France and court gossip, play chess or otherwise socialize with their fellow guests.
+Some of the diners retired, but most chose to dance, share the latest talk of war with France, gossip about the latest scandals at court, play chess or otherwise socialize with their fellow guests.

 The first day of the celebration has been a great success, Lady Josephina thought with relief as she watched the couples dancing.

-She hoped the remaining days would be just as merry.
+She hoped the remaining days would be as merry as this one.

 * * *

-The following morning celebrants gathered for an early meal in the great hall.
+The following morning, the celebrants gathered for an early meal in the great hall.
 Afterward, they ventured outdoors where the estate had taken on the appearance of a village faire.
-The minstrels, jongleurs and bards that had performed for the guests at dinner the previous evening were now joined by a number of acrobats, tumblers, jugglers and conjurers.
-Several knights even participated in a joust.
-Festivities continued throughout the day until the smell of roasting boar eventually turned everyone's thoughts to the evening meal.
+The minstrels, jongleurs and bards that had performed for the guests at dinner the previous evening were now joined by acrobats, tumblers, jugglers and conjurers.
+The younger, more athletic knights enthusiastically participated in a joust.
+The many and varied revelries continued until the mouth-watering aroma of roasting boar and venison eventually turned everyone's thoughts to the evening meal.

-Again, once the sun went down and candles were lit, the heavy doors to the great hall were thrown open, and the assembled guests feasted as the minstrels played.
-This banquet was shorter than the one held the previous evening.
-Not only were the guests not as hungry as they had been after their long journeys, but they were also eager to view the night's special entertainment.
+As was the case on the previous night, once the sun went down and the candles were lit, the heavy doors to the great banquet hall were opened, and the assembled guests feasted as the minstrels played.
+But this banquet was shorter than the one held the evening before.
+Not only were the attendees not nearly as hungry as they had been after their long journeys, but they were also eager to view the night's special entertainment.

 The play, an original tragedy written by one of the lead actors, was well-received by the audience, but it was over too soon.
 The guests were not yet ready to retire for the night; they wanted additional entertainment.